paulscherrerinstitute/mrfioc2/README.md

 The driver builds as a single library, which can be loaded using `require` to your IOC.
 Installation process also copies all the necessary support files (eg. templates) to the appropriate module folder.
 For more options inspect driver.makefile and require documentation available at the PSI wiki.

-## Using the application
-As with any EPICS application, build procedure produces all the necessary database files and an IOC for each architecture built.
-An example application for the `linux-x86_64` architecture is available in `iocBoot` folder.
-For more details inspect the `evr_manual.pdf` available in the `documentation` folder.

-GUIs are available:

-* `evgMrmApp/opi/EVG/` contains the caQtDm GUI for event generator (event master)
-* `evrMrmApp/opi/EVR/` contains the caQtDm GUI for event receiver and health monitor for EVR.

-Each folder contains a readme file which explains how to run the GUIs.

-### PSI
-Example substitution files and startup scripts are available in the `PSI/example` folder.
-For more details inspect the `evr_manual.pdf` and `tutorial.pdf` available in the `documentation` folder.

 ## Kernel sources
 mrfioc2 driver uses a special kernel module for communication with hardware.
 Sources of the `mrf.ko` kernel module are available in `mrmShared/linux`.

-## Supported hardware

-* EVG VME-230: VME-230 form factor event generator.
-* EVG VME-300: VME-300 form factor event master (event generator).
-* EVR VME-230: VME-230 form factor event receiver.
-* EVR VME-300: VME-300 form factor event receiver.
-* EVR PCIe-300: PCIe-300 form factor event receiver.
-* EVR cPCI-230: cPCI-230 form factor event receiver (except GUI)

-mrfioc2 driver supports hardware firmware versions up to and including 202.
-Minimal supported version for :

-* EVG is 3,
-* PCIe form factor EVR is 3,
-* VME form factor EVR 4.

-## Known issues
-* With firmware version 200+ (support for 300-series hardware)
-    * EVR-PCIe-300 devices with firmware version 200+ might not run reliably at event clock speed greater than 125 MHz.
-    * mapping two output sources to one output was not tested on EVR-PCIe-300 devices
-    * data buffer interrupts are triggered by the control logic used in older hardware.
-Awaiting firmware fix.
-    * CML: only frequency mode works, since hardware addresses which store patterns are currently not accessible.
-    * EVM-VME-300: Input registers for FrontInp0 and FrontInp2 are linked together in hardware.
-Avaiting firmware fix.

 ## Authors